jlmelville/smallvis/docs/spectral.md

 that won't give a matrix with the properties we need.
 There seems to be a small amount of literature on graph Laplacians with negative edge weights but it doesn't seem like something I would get very excited about at the moment.

+Also be aware that sparse affinity matrices are not necessarily positive semidefinite Gram matrices, and would not therefore be kernels.

 ## Further Reading